gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * id: 7e73815a-d002-4855-a2de-8bf1ec0bb22a
 * title: Continuous Integration
 ##### !question
-Select all that apply:
+On my dev team
 ##### !end-question
 ##### !options
 * Each check-in of code by my team triggers an automated process which builds the code (if applicable) and runs automated unit tests.
-* Developers on my team run the automated build/test process before checking in code.
+* Developers (on the team) run the automated build/test process before checking in code.
-* Developers on my team immediately fix problems discovered by the automated tests.
+* Developers (on the team) immediately fix problems discovered by the automated tests.
 * Our CI process creates canonical builds and packages.
 * The automated build and test process takes less than 10 minutes to run.
 ##### !end-options